-A picture is worth a thousand words, which is why photos tell stories in a unique way.
+A picture is worth a thousand words, which is why photos uniquely tell stories.
 From the beginning of time, man has sought ways to preserve precious memories and has used different methods, from stone engravings to drawings.
 With the invention of cameras, photos became, and will always be, the best way to preserve memories and express our artistic sides.

 - Types of Landscape Photos